 2. Graphics and images

-I’m going to sound preachy now but please don’t give your web team crap photos that someone took of the outside of your building.
+I’m going to sound preachy now but please don’t give your web team low quality photos that someone took of the outside of your building.
 They are never going to sell your business.
-If you don’t have a great set of photos, work with your web team to arrange a custom photo shoot, or use stock imagery.
+If you don’t have a great set of photos, work with your web team to arrange a custom photo shoot or use stock imagery.

 3. Devices